apple/foundationdb/documentation/sphinx/source/administration.rst

 Setting this configuration key to a value that changes the configuration will result in the cluster controller server process logging a ``LatencyBandConfigChanged`` event.
 This event will indicate whether a configuration is present or not using its ``Present`` field.
 Specifying an invalid configuration will result in the latency band feature being unconfigured, and the server process running the cluster controller will log a ``InvalidLatencyBandConfiguration`` trace event.

+.. note:: GRV requests are counted only at default and immediate priority.
+Batch priority GRV requests are ignored for the purposes of latency band tracking.

 When configured, the ``status json`` output will include additional fields to report the number of requests in each latency band located at ``cluster.processes.<ID>.roles[N].*_latency_bands``::

   "grv_latency_bands" : {